cloudbase/windows-charms-boilerplate/README.md

 #### Usage:
-- Create empty git repo for your charm.
+- Create an empty git repo for your charm.
 ```
         git init <path>
 ```
-- set the cloubdase/charmelpers repo as upstream.
+- Set the cloudbase/charmelpers repository as git upstream remote.
 ```
         git remote set-url upstream https://github.com/cloudbase/windows-charm-boilerplate
 ```
-- pull from it
+- Git pull
 ```
         git pull upstream <tagname>
 ```
-- make sure your requirements are met
+- Make sure your requirements are met
 ```
         /path/to/boilerplate/charmRequirements.ps1
 ```
-- **code your charm hooks**: files for the basic hooks are provided as a placeholder for your code and also example files for the relation hooks whose name you will need to change according to your relation names.
+- **code your charm hooks**: Placeholder files for the basic and relation hooks are included.
+Make sure you change the naming to match your relation names.
-- run the provided basic tests:
+- Run the provided basic tests:
  - Run helper bundled tests (to make sure env is sane):
 ```
         /path/to/boilerplate/runTests.ps1 test_bundled